vb000/llvm-escapade/README-notes.md

 Starting with scheduler architecture:

 RISCV backend seems to use the MIScheduler which is intending to be modern replacement of ScheduleDAG.
 [Slide 15 here](https://llvm.org/devmtg/2016-09/slides/Absar-SchedulingInOrder.pdf) provides a great overview of the APIs.

+In case latency cannot be modelled in tablegen, this is the function that give the instruction latency: https://llvm.org/doxygen/classllvm_1_1MCSubtargetInfo.html#ab5c894b844ecc7efdb7c932d351a320c